Position overviewPosition title: Professor; Associate Professor

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The Division of Biological Sciences at UCSD is a vibrant center of scientific discovery, innovation, and collaboration.
+The Division of Biological Sciences at UC San Diego and the School of Medicine are vibrant center of scientific discovery, innovation, and collaboration.
 Our large research base spans many areas of biology and has one of the most celebrated graduate programs in the country.
 We are committed to academic excellence and diversity within the faculty, staff, and student body.
 This is where discovery comes to life.

 All candidates must have earned a Ph.D. or equivalent degree, and be committed to teaching at the undergraduate and graduate levels.
 In addition to excellence and creativity in research and scholarship, successful candidates must also demonstrate a commitment to equity and inclusion in higher education.
 We are especially interested in candidates who have created or contributed to programs that aim to increase access and success of underrepresented students or faculty in the sciences, or have detailed plans to accomplish such goals.